zmohamed01/advanced_web_challenges_project/orderanalysis-service/README.md

 This is the recommender engine microservice which takes in order data to produce item co-occurrence probability tables `ptable.npy` for each item and then uses them to draw samples based on the item's respective distribution.

-All functions are within `utils.py`.
+For more in detail explanations of how the functions work look within `utils.py`

 ## Data generation
 Due to lack of available order data, the function `DataGenerator` was made to generate example data for training.
 It is in the format: